-Since the 1990s, a large segment of the Church has isolated itself or forcefully engaged the culture through political means.
+Since the 1990s, a large segment of the Church has isolated or forcefully engaged the culture through political means.

 Christianity has individuals and communities that have withdrawn from society, becoming self-sufficient, self-contained, and self-absorbed.
 They have created a subculture where they listen to Christian music, read Christian authors, and follow celebrity Christians on social media.

-For them, the world is neatly divided into two camps, those who stand for Christ and those who oppose him.
+For them, the world is divided into two camps, those who stand for Christ and those who oppose him.
 Over time they became more entrenched in their positions and rationalized that this culture war was important enough to win by any means necessary.

-Personal attacks on an individual rather than their position, refusing to listen and interrupting when the other party is speaking, intentionally misquoting, and wrongly characterizing another person’s contentions have all become accepted behavior, even by Christ-followers.Believing that we can coerce someone to accept the gift of God's grace by force or legislating morality is insanity. #culturewar Click To Tweet
+Personal attacks on an individual rather than their position, refusing to listen and interrupting when the other party is speaking, intentionally misquoting, and wrongly characterizing another person’s contentions have all become accepted behavior, even by Christ-followers.

 The Culture War between the Roman Empire and the Early Church.

-The early church observed the Lord’s Supper.
-Those outside the church heard the phrase, “take, it, this is my body” and accused the early church of cannibalism.
+The early Church observed the Lord’s Supper.
+Those outside the Church heard the phrase, “take, it, this is my body,” and accused the early Church of cannibalism.

 The Apostle Paul and others openly involved themselves in a dialogue in the synagogues and public forums with opposing views.
 And there is no disputing the effectiveness of their arguments.

-What can we learn from how the early church responded to its culture war?
+What can we learn from how the early Church responded to its culture war?

-The early church thrived because they extended unconditional love, creating transformed relationships that engaged and eventually shaped the secular culture.
+The early Church thrived because they extended unconditional love, creating transformed relationships that engaged and eventually shaped the secular culture.

 Jesus had taught his followers to love God, others, and even their enemies who persecuted them.
-The early church embraced this teaching.
+The early Church embraced this teaching.
 They fed the poor and took care of the sick.

-They ministered to the culture by taking care of individuals who were not a part of their faith.
-They loved without an agenda, and they willingly died for their faith.
-Instead of being on a war-footing, they were on a mission of love.Love is a winning strategy.
-You can't effectively argue against someone who chooses to love you unconditionally. #culturewar Click To Tweet
+They ministered to the culture by caring for individuals not part of their faith.
+They loved without a plan, and they willingly died for their faith.
+Instead of being on a war footing, they were on a mission of love.

-Christianity took root in the culture because the early church focused on building transformative relationships.
+Christianity took root in the culture because the early Church focused on building transformative relationships.

 They understood that Christianity was not solely about a set of beliefs but a personal connection to God through His son Jesus.
 Christ’s kingdom was to be built one relationship at a time.

-The danger for any of us is when we lose sight of this simple central and unalterable truth, that Christianity is first and foremost about a relationship with God.The danger for any of us is when we lose sight of this simple central and unalterable truth, that Christianity is first and foremost about a relationship with God.
+The danger for any of us is when we lose sight of this simple central and unalterable truth that Christianity is, first and foremost, about a relationship with God.

-As a result of meeting the needs of those around them and engaging in transformative relationships, the early church influenced and shaped the culture.
+As a result of meeting the needs of those around them and engaging in transformative relationships, the early Church influenced and shaped the culture.
 We can learn from their example.

 As Christ-followers, how will we interact with those who oppose our faith?
 Can we be an advocate for treating those outside the faith with unconditional love and respect?

-My prayer this week: God, help me not focus on winning the argument or changing someone’s behavior, but on the opportunity to introduce them to the one who makes me want to be a better person.
+My prayer this week: God, help me not focus on winning the argument or changing someone’s behavior but on the opportunity to introduce them to the one who makes me want to be a better person.